 Wijnaldum went on to prove the doubters wrong at Anfield, becoming an under-appreciated yet crucial player in Klopp’s setup.

 “Is he the perfect midfielder?
 From the skillset 100%,” Klopp said in 2019, adding: “It is not my fault if he goes under the radar.
 You cannot ask me why he goes under the radar.
 I don’t set the radar!”

-He joined PSG on a free transfer in the summer of 2021, but he failed to convince in the French capital and has been shipped out on loan to Jose Mourinho’s Roma.
-The midfielder recently made his return from a long-term injury.
+He joined PSG on a free transfer in the summer of 2021, but he failed to convince in the French capital and was shipped out on loan to Jose Mourinho’s Roma last year.

 When Salah joined Liverpool from Roma in 2017, nobody could have predicted the immense impact he would have.